 QUESTION: How much insulation do I need?

 ANSWER: The equivalent to about 10,000 yards of quilting stash fabric worth.
 Or a comparable amount of other craft stash stuff worth.
 I’m a quilter so I think in fabric.
+If you are a shoe person it would be 6,000 pairs of shoes worth.
 Anyway, you want the insulation to fill every hidden nook and cranny you can find.
-Just like when you hide your newest fabric stash purchases from your significant other.
+Just like when you hide your newest fabric find or newest shoe purchases from your significant other.

 QUESTION: How do the energy tax credits work?